 Speaking of life under Hodgson, Agger said: “I completely lost my desire to come to work.
 It was so uninspiring.”

 Agger did feature in Liverpool’s League Cup final victory over Cardiff in 2012, but was replaced during the match due to a rib injury.
-He later signed a new long-term deal at the club in October 2012, before being named as the club’s new vice-captain the following summer after Jamie Carragher’s retirement.
+He later signed a new long-term deal at the club in October 2012 before being named as the club’s new vice-captain the following summer after Carragher’s retirement.

 It could have been the season when Liverpool won their 19th title, and it could have been the season when Agger cemented his place as a Liverpool great.
 As it happened, it proved to be the beginning of the end for Agger at Liverpool.
-The £17 million arrival of Mamadou Sakho from Paris Saint-Germain saw Agger lose his place in the side, significantly reducing his game time.
+The £17m arrival of Mamadou Sakho from Paris Saint-Germain saw Agger lose his place in the side, significantly reducing his game time.

 Agger has since revealed that he felt only capable of playing at between 70 to 80 percent of his capacity in his final two seasons at Liverpool, which goes a considerable way to explaining the growing inconsistency in his performance level.
 Suffering a prolapsed disc in his back, Agger admitted to regularly taking well over the recommended dose of anti-inflammatory drugs, which impacted both his ability to perform and long-term physical health.
-Severe tiredness resulted in Agger regularly consuming unhealthy amount of caffeine to compensate before matches.
+Severe tiredness resulted in Agger regularly consuming unhealthy amounts of caffeine to compensate before matches.

 Not only was Agger’s physical condition worsening at an alarming rate, his relationship with Liverpool manager at the time, Brendan Rodgers, also played a major part in his eventual decision to leave the club.
 He explains: “In 42 days I went from being first choice and the club’s new vice-captain to be fourth choice centre-back.”